nidhinsankar/netflix-gpt/README.md

 - fetched data from api for Now playing, top rated, ,upcoming ,popular movies
 - used redux store to manage the api data
 - search-gpt toggle button in browse page
+- integrated openai text based search api in the searchbar to suggest movies
+- searching the movies suggested by openai api using tmdb api
+- using redux to store the result given by openai and tmdb
+- displayed the movies using CategoryContainer and MovieCard components which is already created

 # features